mpewsey/ManiaMap.Godot/docs/pages/layout-generation-instructions.md

 }
 ```

+> [!NOTE]
-**Note:** Depending on your room templates and layout graph, it may not be possible to generate a layout for all (if any) random seeds.
+> Depending on your room templates and layout graph, it may not be possible to generate a layout for all (if any) random seeds.
 If you are encountering issues with successfully generating a layout, you may need to reconsider the constraints imposed on its generation.
 For example, you may need to add more doors to ensure that your rooms have a better chance of connecting.
 Even then, you may still encounter some isolated failures, in which case the generation pipeline `RunAttempsAsync` method can help by automatically falling back to other seeds.